HackedBaked/OSCP_Scripts/README.md

 # OSCP_Scripts
-Scripts I created to pass the OSCP
+The following repo includes scripts I created to assist with automating some tasks for the OSCP v2.0 exam.